 I hope these tips help as you are building or maintaining your taxonomy.
 Taxonomy testing is a great way to flag areas in your navigation taxonomy that may be problematic.
 If you customers can’t find it, they can’t buy it.
 Help them by making your navigation taxonomy intuitive, concise, and efficient.

-This article by Chantal Schweizer originally appeared on the Magnitude Software blog.
+This article originally appeared on the Magnitude Software blog.
 Read it here.